Yipara logoYipara

 +

-Skin tags (acrochordons) on dogs are almost always benign and harmless.
+Skin tags (skin tag growths) on dogs are almost always benign and harmless.
 They're extremely common in older dogs, certain breeds (Cocker Spaniels, Poodles, Miniature Schnauzers), and overweight dogs.
 They don't need treatment unless they're in a location where they get caught or irritated (collar line, armpit, between toes), they bleed from being snagged, or they're growing or changing appearance.
 If a skin tag starts growing rapidly, changes color, becomes firm, or bleeds without being snagged, have your vet evaluate it — in rare cases, what looks like a skin tag can be an early-stage tumor.

 +